yjzhang/FISH_MDS.jl/README.md

 `julia main.jl -o chr4_condition1.txt HiC_matrix_chr4_condition1.csv > chr4_condition1.stdout `

 The results will be output to `chr4_condition1.txt`.
-The format of  `chr4_condition1.txt` is the first line states the # of subsequent lines, and the remaining lines contain x,y,z coordinates in space seperated format.
+In the results file `chr4_condition1.txt`, the first line states the # of subsequent lines, and the remaining lines contain x,y,z coordinates in space seperated format.
 Removed indices which are relevant for visualization can be obtained from `chr4_condition1.stdout`, which contains all the details of the MDS optimization run.

 2) To run MDS with provided FISH constraints do: